 Where to Find Us

-Trail Rangers cover nearly 20 mile of trail owned and maintained by DC.
+Trail Rangers cover nearly 25 mile of trail owned and maintained by DC.
 From April to September, they will be out daily during the morning and evening rush and weekends, giving trail users peace of mind and help when they need it most.
 Click here for a map of covered trails and street connections and here for video tours of the trails.

 Anacostia Riverwalk Trail: Running nearly 17 miles, the ART loops from South Capitol St. to Benning Road along both banks of the Anacostia River.
 The Kennilworth section opened in 2016 connects the trail from Benning Road along the east side of the river to Maryland’s Anacostia Tributary Trails.
 It offers terrific views of city and river and easy connections between the parks, stadiums, restaurants and neighborhoods along and across the river.
 Learn More.

 Marvin Gaye Trail: Following the Watts Branch creek, the 1.6 mile trail runs from near the Minnesota Ave.
 Metro Station to the city’s eastern boundary line.
 As a link between numerous parks and neighborhood institutions, the Marvin Gaye Trail is both an important community resource and a commuter connection.

 Metropolitan Branch Trail: With nearly 4 of the planned 8 miles of trail built, the Met Branch Trail stretches from Union Station to Fort Totten Park through NE DC.
 It boasts easy access from NoMa, Eckington, Edgewood, and Brookland, and has seen ever increasing traffic.
 When completed, the MBT will continue north into Silver Spring.
 Learn More.